-The Calgary Stampede is a not-for-profit organization that reinvests all revenue into our facilities and programs.
-The support of our public partners is vital to continue developing Stampede Park as a gathering place for Calgarians and visitors from around the world.
-Our shared vision will enable us to be valued contributors to our community for the next 100 years.
+The Calgary Stampede is a not-for-profit community organization that preserves and celebrates our western heritage, cultures and community spirit.
+With the vision to create a world-class, year-round gathering place for the community, the organization reinvests all revenue into a broad range of programs, our facilities and the talent of 2,500 volunteers and 1,200 employees who together create our success.
+The support of our public partners is vital to the continued development of Stampede Park for the benefit of Albertans and visitors from around the world.
+Our shared vision will enable us to be valued contributors to our community both today and well into the next century.

 The City of Calgary